How a Worksite Wellness Committee Helps Programs in 2023

+A worksite wellness committee is a small group of employees who lead and participate in an employee wellness program.
+These committees provide leadership and oversight to help make the wellness programs effective.
 A worksite wellness committee can have a big impact on the success or failure of any employee wellness program.

+The goal of a wellness program is to encourage employees to live a healthier life.
 In this article, I’ll answer common questions about worksite wellness committees, describe how to create and manage a wellness committee, and provide case studies that show the positive wellness program outcomes that are possible when your wellness program gets help and guidance from a wellness committee.

-1) A wellness committee gives employees a sense of ownership of the wellness program.
+1) A worksite wellness committee gives employees a sense of ownership of the wellness program.
 Input from employees will help to create a wellness program all employees will appreciate and enjoy.
 Employees will appreciate that other employees are involved in how it works.

 2) It gives employees control over what wellness programming, events, and wellness challenges are offered.